MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ---
-title: Analyze and troubleshoot issues in process advisor (preview) | Microsoft Docs
+title: Troubleshoot issues in process advisor (preview) | Microsoft Docs
-description: This topic explains how to analyze processes and troubleshoot issues with process mining in the process advisor feature in Power Automate.
+description: This topic explains how to troubleshoot issues with process mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor